lmbxmu/RBNN/readme.md

 --warm_up \
 --use_dali \
 ```
-Other args are the same as those in CIFAR
+Other arguments are the same as those in CIFAR
 `--model / -a` &emsp;Choose model，
 &emsp;&emsp;default: resnet18_1w1a.
 &emsp;&emsp;options: resnet34_1w1a